Therapy for Men

 ABOUT THERAPY FOR MEN

-In working with couples and families I emphasize the dynamic influences that each member has on each other and how this creates patterns that may lead members to feel stuck.
+In working with couples and families, we emphasize the dynamic influences that each member has on each other and how this creates patterns that may lead members to feel stuck.
 In work with couples and families, we address breakdowns in communication and barriers that lead to misunderstanding and hurt.
 In families, each member plays a role in creating the dynamics and contributes to the health or dysfunction of the other members.
 The solution lies in each member accepting responsibility for their contribution to problems rather than blaming one another.
-In my work with couples, I recognize the wellbeing of romantic partnerships depends on each person’s capacity to share both the pleasures and sorrows with one another.
+In my work with couples, we recognize the wellbeing of romantic partnerships depends on each person’s capacity to share both the pleasures and sorrows with one another.